40843245/GitHub-workflow-tutorial/workflow/tutorial/CH8 -- definition a workflow and invoking a  workflow.md

   + `pull_request`: once one CUD (create, update, and delete) for PR (pull request), it will trigger.
   + `pull_request_target`: similar to `pull_request`, but you can set the event handler will be applied to which targeting branch.
   + `tag`: once new tag is released, it will trigger.
-  + `create`: once one creates branch or Git Tag, it will trigger.
+  + `create`: once one creates branchs or Git Tag, it will trigger.
-  + `delete`: once one deletes branch or Git Tag, it will trigger.
+  + `delete`: once one deletes branchs or Git Tag, it will trigger.

   Scheduled Events (that are automatically triggered by schedule)